Welcome to Scream Logbook

 pgm2ps

-, and edit it using any editor. (eg. vi $(which pgm2ps)
+Run which pgm2ps, and edit it using any editor. (eg. vi $(which pgm2ps))

 - solve outdated imagemagic warning (see below)